 Hi, I'm Lisa.

-Growing up in Essex, MA Lisa Bohnwagner’s earliest inspiration was the television program "The Nature World of Captain Bob."
-In that program, Bob Cottle gave drawing instruction while making observations about "the wondrous world we live in."
-It sparked Lisa’s passionate love for nature and deep empathy with animals.
-She indulged that love, spending her days examining the plants and animals in the woods, rivers, and marshes near her home.
-After receiving a BFA from Ringling School of Art & Design, her work in animal rescue added artistic insight into the best and worst of what people can do for animals and each other.
+Of course, I've always loved animals and art.
+Growing up north of Boston, MA my earliest inspiration was the television program "The Nature World of Captain Bob."
+Bob Cottle gave drawing lessons, mostly of animals, while expounding upon "the wondrous world we live in."
+And I spent my childhood examining the plants and animals in the woods, rivers, and marshes where I grew up.
+After receiving my BFA from Ringling School of Art & Design, I spent a few years working in animal rescue which gave me insight into the best and worst of what people can do for animals and each other.

-My passion is simply to express the wonder of it all--to foster a greater appreciation and sense of stewardship for all of the creations that make up and share our world.
-I don't want to humanize animals.
+My passion is simply to foster a greater appreciation and sense of stewardship for all of the creatures that make up and share our world.
+My intention is not to humanize animals.
 I want my paintings of animals to humanize people.”

-Having recently returned to New England after living in the southern states for three years, Lisa is thrilled to be back and is excited to explore the "north woods" of Maine along with her husband Kevin.
-Their cat Elf, and dwarf hamster Colin Creevey prefer to stay home and watch from the window.
+Having recently returned to New England after living in the southern states for three years, I'm thrilled to be back and excited to explore the "north woods" of Maine along with my husband Kevin.
+Our cat Elf, and our dwarf hamster Colin Creevey prefer to stay home and watch from the window.